sky-uk/fs2-kafka-topic-loader/README.md

 # fs2-kafka-topic-loader

-Reads the contents of provided Kafka topics, in one of two ways determined by the `LoadTopicStrategy`.
+Reads the contents of provided Kafka topics determined by the `LoadTopicStrategy`.

 - `LoadAll` - reads the topics in their entirety
 - `LoadCommitted` - reads up to the configured consumer-group's last committed Offset